 ‘Derivatives - Hedge accounting, interest rate risk’ shall include the interest income and expenses on hedging instruments where the hedged items generate interest.

 Where the clean price is used, interest on derivatives held for trading shall include the amounts related to those derivatives held for trading which qualify as ‘economic hedges’ that are included as interest income or expenses to correct the income and expense of the hedged financial instruments from an economic but not accounting point of view.
 In such case, interest income on economic hedge derivatives shall be reported separately within interest income from trading derivatives.
-Time-apportioned fees or balancing payments in relation to credit derivatives measured at fair value and used to manage the credit risk of part or all of a financial instrument that is designated at fair value at that occasion shall also be reported within interest on derivatives held for trading.
+Time-apportioned fees or balancing payments in relation to credit derivatives measured at fair value and used to manage the credit risk of part or all of a financial instrument that is designated at fair value at that occasion shall be also reported within interest on derivatives held for trading.

-Under IFRS, ‘Of which: interest-income on impaired financial assets’ means interest income on credit-impaired financial assets, including purchased or originated credit-impaired financial assets where the latter are considered as non-performing in accordance with paragraph 215 of this Part.
+Under IFRS, ‘Of which: interest-income on credit-impaired financial assets’ means interest income on credit-impaired financial assets in the meaning of IFRS 9, including purchased or originated credit-impaired financial assets where the latter are considered as non-performing in accordance with paragraph 215 of this Part.
 Under national GAAP under BAD, it shall include interest income on assets impaired with a specific impairment allowance for credit risk.
+This information relates to the interest income accrued on assets that are classified as credit impaired or impaired at the reporting reference date.
+Therefore, if the related asset is not anymore classified as credit impaired at the reporting reference date, the corresponding interest income accrued during the reporting period shall not be included in this row anymore.

 194i.
-‘Of which: credit for consumption’ and ‘of which: lending for house purchase’ shall reflect the income and expenses on loans and advances as described in paragraph 88 of this Part.
+Under loans and advances towards household, ‘of which: credit for consumption’ and ‘of which: lending for house purchase’ shall reflect the income and expenses on loans and advances as described in paragraph 88 of this Part.

 194ii.
 ‘Of which: interest from leases’ shall reflect the lessor’s interest income on the lease receivable (finance leases) and the lessee’s interest expenses on the lease liability respectively.

+194iii.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of interest income and expenses under the ‘Operating’ column of the template.
+In case of any interest income (expense) accrued on other assets different from cash, cash balances at central banks and other demand deposits, like gold, silver that are not assessed as main business activities in accordance with IFRS 18, they shall be reported under the ‘Investing’ column.

+194iv.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of interest income and expenses not related to their main business activities under the ‘Investing’ column of the template.
+Any interest expense (income) on liabilities that arise from transactions that involve only the raising of finance (as defined in IFRS 18, paragraphs 59(a), B50-B51) shall be reported under the ‘operating’ column of the template, in accordance with paragraph 46 of Part 1.

+194v.
+The ‘financing’ column is used to report the interest income and expenses included in the item ‘'Income or (-) expenses on non-operating liabilities’ of the template F 02.00.

 Gains or losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss by instrument (16.2)